nicholasdille/dille.name/_posts/2024/2024-05-14-docker-buildx-debug.md

 docker buildx debug --invoke=/bin/bash build .
 ```

+This greatly improves developing a new `Dockerfile` which usually be some an endless loop of editing and building - wasting a lot of time.
+With the interactive debug, the fix is created in the context of the build and is implemented in the `Dockerfile` after testing.

 This also features a [monitor mode](https://github.com/docker/buildx/blob/master/docs/debugging.md#monitor-mode) which allows you to control the debug environment.
 You can switch between the shell and the monitor mode by pressing `Ctrl-a-c`.

 Also refer to the [official documentation](https://github.com/docker/buildx/blob/master/docs/debugging.md).